 Keep a Notebook and Take Time to Read

 I always keep a notebook with me at all times.
 No matter if it is my notes on my phone or in my journal.
 I write down anything and everything that I need to remember because let’s face it.
 With fibromyalgia, I can’t trust my memory much anymore.

 On the note of writing and reading, take time when you are reading.
 I often find myself gliding over information because my mind is all over the place half of the time.
 I have made it a point to sit down and read something over and over if I have to until I really have digested it.
 I no longer fear telling others to give me a minute while I do this too.
 It is how I operate.

 Be Good to Yourself No Matter What

-There will be people who say that silent diseases like fibromyalgia are all in the head.
+There are people who say that silent diseases like fibromyalgia are all in the head.
 And you know what?
 They are right.
 It is all about what is going on in our head.
 Convincing ourselves that we are okay when deep inside we are breaking.

 It is mind over body in every aspect of this but please, don’t forget to be good to yourself.
 It is okay to stop and take a moment.
 Do not let anyone else define your limitations.
 Your schedule might not be what someone else does or what society suggests, but when you find your groove you will dance.

 I hope these quick tips will help in your journey to stop struggling to work with fibromyalgia.
 Fibromyalgia in the workplace isn’t easy.
 You might say that this all seems dandy since I work from home, but in reality, these techniques can be used in other work settings.